 Meaning and History

-In the first half of the brand’s existence, its logos resembled a handwritten name.
-The font was italic.
-But graphic symbols appeared many years later – in 1962.
-All subsequent options were built on it with minor changes.
+Its logo resembled a handwritten name in the first half of the brand’s existence.
+The font was in italics.
+However, graphic symbols appeared many years later – in 1962.
+All subsequent versions were built on its basis with minor changes.

 What is Electrolux?

 Electrolux is a manufacturer of dishwashers, electric stoves, vacuum cleaners, refrigerators, microwave ovens, and other household appliances.
-In addition, it produces kitchen equipment for hotels, cafes, and restaurants.
-The company has been in existence since 1919 and is based in Sweden.
+It also produces kitchen equipment for hotels, cafes, and restaurants.
+The company has been around since 1919 and is based in Sweden.
 It owns several popular brands, including Zanussi and Frigidaire.
-Its products are known for their stylish design and progressive features.
+The company’s products are known for their stylish design and progressive features.

 1919 – 1920

-The very first emblem of an electrical engineering company was handwritten lettering.
-The text was coherent; it was made in one stroke, without breaking the line – each letter was closely connected to both the previous and the next.
-Even though this is a handwritten font, there were no italics in it: all the characters were straight, without slant.
-In general, they were individual, threadlike.
-The background of the name was the usual white color.
+The very first emblem of the electrical company was a handwritten inscription.
+The text was cursive, executed in one stroke, without a line break – each letter was closely connected with the previous and subsequent one.
+Despite being a handwritten font, it wasn’t italicized: all characters were straight, without slant.
+Overall, they were individual and thread-like.
+The background of the name was plain white.

 1920 – 1922

-After the reorganization, the company undertook a redesign.
-It transitioned from handwritten text to printed text because the emblem was still only one inscription – the word “Electrolux.”
-It was typed in bold geometric sans serif characters.
-The symbols were in upper case, went exactly in one row, and were placed in a horizontal red rectangle.
+After reorganization, the company underwent a redesign.
+It shifted from handwritten text to print, as the emblem still consisted only of one inscription – the word “Electrolux.”
+It was typed in a bold geometric sans-serif font.
+The characters were in uppercase, lined up in one row, and placed in a horizontal red rectangle.

 1922 – 1924

-In 1922, a return to the old logo design took place.
-The title was again written in handwritten script, but now italic – tilted to the right.
-Moreover, the letters were decorated with ornate elements – curved and elongated lines.
-For example, they appeared at “E”, “t”, “x”.
-This addition made the emblem unusually delicate and light.
-The inscription used lowercase letters and one uppercase (the first, according to grammar).
-The word was colored yellow, the background blue.
+In 1922, there was a return to the old logo design.
+The name was once again written in a handwritten font but now italicized – slanted to the right.
+The letters were adorned with ornate elements – curved and elongated lines.
+For instance, they appeared on the letters “E,” “t,” and “x.”
+Such an addition made the emblem exceptionally delicate and light.
+The inscription used lowercase letters and one capital (the first, according to grammar).
+The word was colored yellow, the background – blue.

 1924 – 1926

-This year the emblem received a graphic element for the first time.
+This year, the emblem first received a graphic element.
 It was a circle with three even stripes.
-It bore the name of the electrical engineering company, converted to upper case.
-The letters were thin, grotesque.
-The ring covered only a part of them, and the rest were placed to the left (“ele”) and the right of it (“lux”).
-It so happened that the counting of the circle’s diameter began at “c” and ended at “o.”
-The inscription was slightly raised at the edges, so it resembled a semi-arch in shape.
+It featured the name of the electrical company, translated into uppercase.
+The letters were thin and grotesque.
+The ring covered only part of them, while the rest were placed to the left (“ele”) and right (“lux”) of it.
+This resulted in the circle’s diameter starting with “c” and ending with “o.”
+The inscription was slightly raised at the edges, so it resembled a semicircle in shape.

 1926 – 1928

-Again, an attempt was made to switch to the italic text, but not with a handwritten one, but with a printed inscription.
-The word “Electrolux” first became bold and received the classic serifs.
-The 1920s red elongated rectangle was returned as the background.
+Again, an attempt was made to switch to italic text, but not handwritten this time, but printed.
+The word “Electrolux” became bold for the first time and received classic serifs.
+The elongated red rectangle from the 1920s was brought back as a background.

 1928 – 1934

-In 1960, the designers proposed a new vision for the logo.
-They added a globe pattern with a thin black line at the edge, followed by a wide white one.
-In the center, there was an arch covering the word “Electro.”
-After the transfer from the top line, below was the second part of the name, made with a lowercase letter – “lux.”
-A semicircle served as its background, from which sharp rays radiated in different directions.
-The “E” was so wide that it spanned two rows at once.
-The upper part of the icon contained a map of the planet, drawn by parallels and meridians, and the lower one was black.
+In 1960, designers offered a new vision for the logo.
+They added a pattern in the form of a globe with a thin black line along the edge, followed by a wide white one.
+In the center, there was an arc covering the word “Electro.”
+After the transfer from the upper line, below was the second part of the name, executed with a lowercase letter – “lux.”
+The background for it was a semicircle from which sharp rays diverged in different directions.
+The letter “E” was so wide that it covered two rows.
+The upper part of the emblem contained a map of the planet, drawn with parallels and meridians, while the lower part was black.

 1934 – 1939

-In 1934, the designers used full-fledged graphics – a stylized image of the prospective buyer, who carried a vacuum cleaner of this brand in his hands.
-The figure was drawn sideways, showing that the person was walking to the right.
-It bore the name “Electrolux” in italics, in the style of the debut logo, but with a more legible inscription.
-All elements were silvery, contoured, and outlined with a thin stripe forming a blue circle.
+In 1934, designers used full-fledged graphics – a stylized image of a potential buyer carrying a vacuum cleaner of this brand.
+The figure was drawn sideways, showing that the person was moving from right to left.
+On it, the name “Electrolux” was written in italics in the style of the debut logo but with a more legible inscription.
+All elements were silver, outlined, and encircled by a thin line forming a blue circle.

 1939 – 1941

-The developers have removed from the buyer’s logo and extended the circle frames, forming a rectangle with a convex top and bottom.
-Inside it, the name of the enterprise was read, typed in printed characters with serifs.
-The letters and frame were white and the background blue.
+Developers removed the buyer from the logo and expanded the circle’s borders, forming a rectangle with a convex top and bottom.
+The company’s name was read and typed inside it in serif print letters.
+The letters and frame were white, the background – blue.

 1941 – 1947

-The attempt to stylize the logo resulted in handwriting with a mirror effect.
-The latter is because, unlike the previous emblem, the colors of the background and the inscription have changed places: the letters have become blue, the background – light.
-Although the opposite option also appeared.
-Moreover, the designers chose the font used in 1922 for the brand name.
-But they nevertheless cut off the openwork lines to get a practical version of the logo.
+An attempt to stylize the logo led to the appearance of a mirror-effect script.
+This is explained by the fact that, unlike the previous emblem, the background and text colors were swapped: the letters became blue, and the background became light.
+However, there was also an opposite variant.
+Moreover, designers chose the brand name font used in 1922.
+But they still trimmed the ornate lines to get a practical version of the logo.

 1947 – 1954

-In 1947, experiments with handwritten identity began.
-At first, the designers focused on the calligraphic corporate italics – with clearly emphasized letters.
-Almost all the symbols were not connected and stood apart from one another.
-The only exceptions were the syllables “lec” and “lux,” which had an inter-letter ligament.
-The “t” and “l” had pointed tops.
+In 1947, experiments began with handwritten identity.
+First, designers focused on calligraphic branded italics with clearly delineated letters.
+Almost all symbols were not connected and stood separately from each other.
+The only exception was the syllables “lec” and “lux,” which had an inter-letter connection.
+The letters “t” and “l” had pointed tops.

 1954 – 1957